jahid-razan/Data-Engineering-Nano-Degree/Data Modeling with Cassandra/README.md

 ## 7. Run

-Running the file `Project_2.ipynb` will create the tables, and perform the query.
+Running the file `Project_2.ipynb` will create the tables, and perform the queries.

 ## 8. References